Bear Smart Missoula

 • Phase 1: Rattlesnake and Grant Creek Area

-As part of Phase 1 of the Bear Buffer Zone roll out, residents in the Rattlesnake and Grant Creek areas are required to have bear-resistant trash cans by Tuesday, April 30.
+As part of Phase 1 of the Bear Buffer Zone roll out, residents in the Rattlesnake and Grant Creek areas were required to have bear-resistant trash cans by Tuesday, April 30, 2024.

 If you use a container from Grizzly Disposal or Republic Services and have trash hauled by them, you do not need to worry about purchasing a bear-resistant container.
-These haulers will automatically switch out your container to a bear-resistant one in the next few weeks.
+These haulers automatically switched out your container to a bear-resistant one by April 30.

 If you use your own trash can but still have trash hauled by Grizzly Disposal or Republic Services, you will either need to lease a bear-resistant container from your hauler or purchase your own bear-resistant container.
 The container needs to work with the hauler's equipment.
 Grizzly Disposal uses Toter containers and Republic Services uses Kodiak containers.
 Visit https://igbconline.org/programs/bear-resistant-products/ for a list of approved containers and be sure to call your hauler before purchasing one.
 If you purchase your own container and it gets damaged, you will need to replace it.
 If you lease one from your hauler and it gets damaged, they will replace it.